-- 44. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 45.
-No such entity established by the claims settlement Acts noted above is relevant to the proposed project. - 46.
+- 40. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 41.
+No such entity established by the Claims Settlement Act noted above is relevant to the proposed project. - 42.
 We note the Tūpuna Maunga o Tāmaki Makaurau Authority (Maunga Authority) was established under the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014 as a statutory co-governance authority which oversees the administration and management of 13 of the 14 Tāmaki maunga vested in the Tūpuna Taonga o Tāmaki Makaurau Trust.
-We have identified the Maunga Authority as a relevant Treaty settlement entity for the project, given the location of the project site.
+We do not consider the project likely to directly affect any of the Tūpuna Maunga.